ryanatkn/fuz/README.md

 The CSS design system:

 - plain CSS
-- designed around style variables, a specialization of [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*)
+- designed around variables aka style variables aka design tokens, a specialization of [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*)
+  - variables are a more primitive building block than classes
   - includes optional utility and semantic classes that use the variables
 - the only required parts of the library are `@ryanatkn/fuz/style.css` and either `@ryanatkn/fuz/theme.css` or your own theme file, everything else can be used a la carte